angelobattaglia/sysadmin/docs/Git.md

 This should remove the commit with the typo from your project's history on GitHub.
 Remember, force-pushing changes the commit history and can affect other collaborators' work, so proceed with caution and communicate with your team if necessary.

-Sure, let's go over Step 3 in more detail.
+### Interactive Rebase

 This step involves using interactive rebase to modify your commit history, which is particularly useful if the mistaken commit is not the latest one.

-### Step 3: Interactive Rebase

 1. **Start Interactive Rebase:**